vboursinos/model-catalog-test/README.md

 4. model-catalog-entity

    The model-catalog-entity layer represents the 'Entity' in our application.
 An entity is a business object that holds data.
 It is equivalent to a table in the database.
-All persistence logic and datatabase interactions are managed in this layer.
+All persistence logic and database interactions are managed in this layer.

 5. model-catalog-facade